sonertari/PFRE/README.md

 	+ All input is untainted.
 	+ Invalid rules are never tested using pfctl.
 	+ Pfctl is executed in a separate process, which times out if pfctl takes too long.
+	+ The Model is similar to the server of a privilege separation design.
+It defines and supports only a set of commands from the View.
 	+ As the sole gatekeeper for the Model, PFRE controller, ctlr is the only executable enabled in the doas configuration.
 Ctlr validates all commands and their arguments given to it.
 	+ The View executes all controller commands over an SSH connection.
 	+ Passwords are never visible plain text anywhere.